Hyre is an online marketplace that directly connects event staff (bartenders,

 When you first start with Hyre, all you have to do is take 2 minutes to create your profile.
 Your profile will then be reviewed and once it is approved, you’ll be all set to start creating events!

-You, as an event organizer, have full access to staff profiles, which include their experience, skills, certifications, and performance reviews.
+You, as an event organizer, have full access to the search parameters of staff, including positions, certifications, and performance reviews.
 In order to be able to create a profile with Hyre, staff must undergo a rigorous application process.
 Hyre approves their certifications (i.e. SmartServe certification in ON), resumes, and references.
 In contrast, staffing agencies' staff acceptance process is quite limited with under-qualified staff regularly being hired for events.

 Because of the higher hourly rates, staff are not expecting tips and you are in no way required to tip